 - 1. Log in to the Web Console of an Appliance hosting the Engine as admin. - 2.
 Click the Appliance tab at the top of the Web Console. - 3.
 Select Network parameters from the left-hand side menu. - 4.
 Under the DNS section: - 1.
+Type in the external name of the Engine in External IP/DNS name (e.g. myengine.example.com). - To specify more than one name, separate each name or IP from another with a space character (e.g.

+myengine.example.com 192.0.2.11).

-Type in the external name of the Engine in External DNS name (e.g. myengine.example.com). - 2.
-For the Internal DNS name, either: - Tick the option same as external DNS name to use the same name set as the external interface. - ♦ Type in an internal name different from the external name. - 3.
+2. For the Internal IP/DNS name, either:

+- Tick the option same as external DNS name to use the same name set as the external interface. - ◊ Type in an internal name different from the external name. - 3.
 Type in the hostname of the Engine in Hostname (e.g. myengine). - 4.
 Type in the domain part of the Engine name in Domain (e.g. example.com) - 5.
 Optional: Type in the addresses of up to four name servers in DNS servers. - 5.
 Click Save changes to store your changes.